Esri/arcgis-runtime-samples-android/java/statistical-query/README.md

 ## Developer Pattern

 1. Create a `ServiceFeatureTable` with a URL to the REST endpoint of a feature service.
 1. Create `StatisticsQueryParameters`, and `StatisticDefinition` objects and add to the parameters.
-These definitions define the various statistics that we would like to compute including:
+These definitions define the various statistics that we would like to compute from a given field, including:
     * average
+    * count
     * minimum
     * maximum
-of a given field.
+    * sum
+    * standard deviation
+    * variance
 1. Execute `queryStatistics` on the `ServiceFeatureTable`.
 Depending on the state of two checkboxes, additional parameters are set.
 This process runs asynchronously, and once complete, this gives access to the `QueryStatisticsResult`, which contains key/value pairs as the result.